ORG4N/computing-group-project/README.md

 ### API

-- The API gets information from the database, and sends it to the frontend where it is shown to the user.
+- The API gets information from the database and sends it to the frontend where it is shown to the user.

 ### Database